For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 Essentially, depending on initial cognitive conditions, lucid dreaming may either benefit creative productivity or exacerbate hallucinatory delirium… Good luck figuring that one out!

-Personally, I find the advantages of enhanced working memory & critical thinking during a waking state to be more beneficial than during a dream state, but I suppose there’s no personal harm to me if aiding the latter supports the former.
+Personally, I find the advantages of enhanced working memory and critical thinking during a waking state to be more beneficial than during a dream state, but I suppose there’s no personal harm to me if aiding the latter supports the former.

 Nootropic Dream Enhancement